TandoorRecipes/recipes/docs/features/import_export.md

 ## CookBookApp

 CookBookApp can export .zip files containing .html files.
 Upload the entire ZIP to Tandoor to import all included recipes.

+## CopyMeThat

+CopyMeThat can export .zip files containing an `.html` file as well as a folder containing all the images.
+Upload the entire ZIP to Tandoor to import all included recipes.